mmmorris1975/aws-key-rotator/README.md

 ```

 #### Bash specific steps:
-   1. Configure Bash PROMPT_COMMAND by editing $HOME/.bashrc and adding this snippet at the end of the file
+   a.
+Configure Bash PROMPT_COMMAND by editing $HOME/.bashrc and adding this snippet at the end of the file
 ```
 function do_prompt_command {
   # Add any commands want executed each time before the PS1 prompt is displayed here